lfhandfield/InferN0/README.md

   - Rpackages: Rcpp, RcppArmadillo, ggplot2

-Alternatively, use provided script to install prerequisites:
+Alternatively, use the provided script to install prerequisites and the InferN0 library itself.

   git clone https://github.com/lfhandfield/InferN0.git